publicissapient-france/xke-vimtastic/README.md

     ```

 9. Save and close your buffers `:wq` and start the project to verify everything is still working ok.

+#### Eslint
+You may have noticed that words get highlighted in red, this is `SyntasticEslint` linting our files as we write our buffer to disk.
+Go ahead and fix the issues as you move along the steps.

 ### Extract the css from index.html